haltu/eca-auth-data/readme.rst

 The API
 =======

-The API between IdP and RoleDb is relatively simple.
 RoleDb has one endpoint ``/api/1/user?name=value`` which can be queried for the attributes.
 The result is JSON dict of data.

+Query is made by GET parameters.
+Only one parameter is allowed. ``Not found`` is returned if:

+  * the parameter name is not recognized
+  * multiple results would be returned (only one result is allowed)
+  * no parameters are specified

 In the query ``name`` is the parameter name used to filter users from the database.
 Name of the parameter is defined when new auth sources are registered to the IdP.
 Name of the parameter can contain only a-z chars.
 The list of valid filter names is available from IdP admins.
 The value for the filter parameter is UTF-8 as urlencoded string.